-Because I’m obsessed with beef tartare (well, French cuisine, really) it goes without saying that I have extensively surveyed the options from one end of the city to the other; and the best French restaurant in Old Montreal is undoubtedly Holder.
+Because I’m obsessed with beef tartare (well, French cuisine, really) it goes without saying that I have extensively surveyed the options from one end of the city to the other; and one of the best French Old Montreal restaurants is undoubtedly Holder.

 Oh, it would be foolish to be deterred by the English name for Holder is a proper institution as far as European service and atmosphere are concerned and its evergreen menu filled with classics from cover to cover.

 Marché des Éclusiers (400 de la Commune Ouest)

 Picturesque, waterfront, open-air food court serving elevated locally-sourced dishes and inventive cocktails.
 A tranquil spot by the water, ideal for summer date nights.

 They also have a bi-weekly farmer’s market, if picnics are more your thing.

 Influential types arrive at lunchtime en masse for a table at this bustling bakery and sandwich shop where vegetables are organically grown in a nearby garden and fresh crab is flown